- Blog Overview

 2. Arrival

-On arrival, customers need to be placed in an appropriate queue.
-Customer Journey Management stresses the possibility of segmenting the customers in different queues if appropriate, rather than entering all customers in the same queue.
-The most common segmentation is based on customer needs, e.g. separate queues for separate services.
-Customers with more complex service requirements can then be managed separately, which reduces the wait time for other customers, and improves their service experience.
-It also allows the service provider to match customers with the staff who have the most suitable competence to respond to their need.
+Upon arrival, customers need to be placed in an appropriate queue, and with a customer journey management system, you gain the possibility of segmenting customers in different queues if appropriate, rather than all entering the same one.
+The most common segmentation is based on customer needs, e.g., separate queues for various services.
+Customers with more complex service requirements can then be managed separately, which reduces the wait time for other customers and improves the overall customer experience.
+The customer with more complex issues gains the full attention of your staff, while other customers are assisted quickly in other queues to avoid frustration and bottlenecks.

-3. Queuing and Waiting
+3. Queuing and waiting

 4. Serving

-5. Post-Service
+5. Post-service

-After a customer has been served, staff closes the transaction and relevant data – like wait-time and transaction time – are recorded.
-If required, a case handling function can continue to manage the case throughout its lifetime, from the time it is created, signed over to different advisors or different departments and until the case is closed.
-Each step is documented and processed.
-Another crucial aspect in the post-service phase is to gather customer feedback.
-By enabling customers to rate their visit and provide feedback, the gathered feedback can be used to analyze the quality of customer service from different parameters.
+A crucial aspect of the post-service phase is to gather customer feedback.
+By enabling customers to rate their visit and provide feedback, the gathered feedback can be used to analyze the quality of customer service from different parameters and pinpoint how the customer experience can be improved.
 Everything from staff competence, interpersonal interaction, and operating standards to areas of improvement.
-This is a valuable source of information, which serves as the foundation to know what customers want most, and when and where they want to engage with you.
+This is a valuable source of information, which serves as the foundation to know what customers want most, when and where they want to engage with you, and how they experience your business’ interaction with them in the different stages of the customer journey.

-With CJM, companies can adopt a customer-centric perspective that creates rich customer experiences by incorporating different ways for customers to book appointments, queue, and meet qualified staff.
-With increased levels of service comes higher customer satisfaction which might be the most important benefit of them all.
+With increased levels of service quality comes higher customer satisfaction which might be the most important benefit of them all.
 But successful customer journey management is also about creating rewarding work environments for staff.
-This is achieved both on a day to day basis, through a system that supports staff needs, as the enablement of planning and allocating resources contributes to creating a healthy work environment.
+This is achieved both on a day-to-day basis, through a system that supports staff needs, as the enablement of planning and allocating resources contributes to creating a healthy work environment.

 In the end, customer journey management, when done properly, is developed for you to hit your organizational targets by operational optimization.
 No matter if they’re about service levels, efficiency, or profitability.